 Wethers would generally be sold before ewes and older sheep before the 2-4 year-old groups (1-3 years for wethers).
 Dry ewes identified at pregnancy scanning can be sold to reduce feed requirements.
-If the drought is not widespread, selling some ewes that are carrying multiples (e.g. triplets) may also be an option, and attract a premium, in some circumstances and considering whether or not these are some of your most productive ewes.
+If the drought is not widespread, selling some ewes that are carrying multiples (e.g. triplets) may also be an option, and attract a premium, in some circumstances.
+However you will need to consider whether these are some of your most productive ewes.